ml-jku/mhn-react/README.md

 Philipp Seidl, Philipp Renz, Natalia Dyubankova, Paulo Neves, Jonas Verhoeven, Marwin Segler, Jörg K. Wegner, Sepp Hochreiter, Günter Klambauer

-Finding synthesis routes for molecules of interest is an essential step in the discovery of new drugs and materials.
-To find such routes, computer-assisted synthesis planning (CASP) methods are employed which rely on a model of chemical reactivity.
-In this study, we model single-step retrosynthesis in a template-based approach using modern Hopfield networks (MHNs).
-We adapt MHNs to associate different modalities, reaction templates and molecules, which allows the model to leverage structural information about reaction templates.
-This approach significantly improves the performance of template relevance prediction, especially for templates with few or zero training examples.
-With inference speed several times faster than that of baseline methods, we improve predictive performance for top-k exact match accuracy for k≥5 in the retrosynthesis benchmark USPTO-50k.
+Finding synthesis routes for molecules of interest is essential in the discovery of new drugs and materials.
+To find such routes, computer-assisted synthesis planning (CASP) methods are employed, which rely on a single-step model of chemical reactivity.
+In this study, we introduce a template-based single-step retrosynthesis model based on Modern Hopfield Networks, which learn an encoding of both molecules and reaction templates in order to predict the relevance of templates for a given molecule.
+The template representation allows generalization across different reactions and significantly improves the performance of template relevance prediction, especially for templates with few or zero training examples.
+With inference speed up to orders of magnitude faster than baseline methods, we improve or match the state-of-the-art performance for top-k exact match accuracy for k ≥ 3 in the retrosynthesis benchmark USPTO-50k.

+## Minimal working example

+Opent the following colab for a quick training example [train-colab](https://colab.research.google.com/github/ml-jku/mhn-react/blob/main/notebooks/colab_MHNreact_demo.ipynb).

 ## Environment